elunna/nerfhack-changelog/README.md

  - Eating an amulet now grants 1250-2000 turns of it's property intrinsically.
  - Eating the amulet of reflection now gives intrinsic reflection for 1250-2000 turns.
 Previously it would not grant anything.
  - Eating the amulet of flying now gives intrinsic flying for 1250-2000 turns.
 Previously it had no effect.
- - Eating an amulet of life saving can reset saving grace.

 ### Tools
 * Reduced weight of land mines to 40 aum (xnh)